stepmuel/filemo-server/README.md

 This repo contains the the proxy server used by the iOS Filemo app to access Arq backups.

-To create a server, copy the files `index.php` and `store.php` to a folder served to the web.
+To create a server, copy the files in this repo to a folder served to the web.
 Alternatively, you can host the server directly on your machine using `php -S 0.0.0.0:8080 .`.

 You also need to create `config.php`, according to the instructions in `config.template.php`.

+Currently, there are two different providers available:

+* `fs` requires that the backup folder created by Arq is available over the file system.
+This is usually the case when using SFTP to backup to your own server, and running the Filemo proxy there as well.
+* `s3` works with S3 object storage servers as provided by AWS or Wasabi.
+It is recommended to create a separate read only user for Filemo.

 If you have questions, suggestions, or want an invite to the iOS beta, please contact me at `stephan (at) heap.ch`, or on [via Twitter](https://twitter.com/stepmuel).